cjbottaro/faktory_worker_ex/README.md

 ## Configuration

-Compile-time config is done with `Mix.Config`.
+Compile-time config is done with `Config`.

 Run-time config is done with environment variables and/or an `init/1` callback.